Priyasunil26/Kubernetes/kubernetes.md

 ### Deploying Bold BI on Microsoft Azure Kubernetes Service (AKS)
 1. Download the [Kustomization.yaml](https://github.com/sivakumar-devops/kustomization-improvement/blob/mohamed/aks/boldbi/kustomization.yaml) file for Bold BI deployment in AKS.
-2. Create a Kubernetes cluster in Microsoft Azure Kubernetes Service (AKS) to deploy Bold BI.
+2. Create a `Kubernetes cluster` in Microsoft Azure Kubernetes Service (AKS) to deploy Bold BI.
-3. Create a File share instance in your storage account and note the File share name to store the shared folders for application usage.
+3. Create a `File share instance` in your storage account and note the File share name to store the shared folders for application usage.
-4. Create a Database.
+4. Create a `Database`.
 5. Open the Kustomization.yaml file that was downloaded in Step 1.
-Replace the storage account name and file share name noted in the steps above with <storageaccountname> and <file_share_name>, respectively, in the file.
+Replace the `storage account name and file share name` noted in the steps above with <storageaccountname> and <file_share_name>, respectively, in the file.
     ![Replace File storage name](images/replace-storage-name.png)
     ![After Replacing File Storage name](images/After-replace-fileshare.png)
-6. Connect with your Microsoft AKS cluster.
+6. `Connect` with your Microsoft AKS cluster.

     https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#connect-to-the-cluster

-7. After connecting with your cluster, deploy the latest Nginx ingress controller to your cluster using the following command.
+7. After connecting with your cluster, deploy the `latest Nginx ingress controller` to your cluster using the following command.
     ```bash
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.10.0/deploy/static/provider/cloud/deploy.yaml
 8. Run the following command to obtain the ingress IP address.